Land Without Limits

 Great Bear Sailing Adventures | Jonny Bierman

-‘Bella Coola blues’ are a real thing (as named by the locals), and it refers to the turquoise-blue colour in the fjords as a result of glacial runoff.
+‘Bella Coola blues’ are a real thing (as named by the locals), referring to the turquoise-blue color in the fjords as a result of glacial runoff.
 These fjords and coastline are where the rainforest meets the ocean, the glaciers meet the sky, and where visitors find a connection with a British Columbia they never knew.
-These waters are a powerful place, and no visit to Bella Coola is complete without exploring them.
+These waters are a powerful place, and no visit to Bella Coola Valley is complete without exploring them.

-Itineraries for exploring the waters from the Bella Coola Marina consist of trips to hot springs, waterfalls, ancient old-growth forests, fresh seafood lunches, and if you’re lucky, visits by Pacific white-side dolphin, porpoises, seals or maybe even whales.
-Bella Coola Grizzly Tours offers single and three-day trips on their 42-foot MV Nekhani and Great Bear Sailing Adventures use their 39-foot SV Seawolf Cooper sailboat to do single-day trips, two-day trips, and up to six days taking guests out to the most remote parts of the Great Bear Rainforest.
+Itineraries for exploring the waters from the Bella Coola Marina consist of trips to hot springs, waterfalls, ancient old-growth forests, fresh seafood lunches, and, if you’re lucky, visits by Pacific white-side dolphins, porpoises, seals, and even whales.
+Bella Coola Grizzly Tours offers single and three-day trips, while Great Bear Sailing Adventures offers single-day trips, two-day trips, and up to six days taking guests to the most remote parts of the Great Bear Rainforest.
 For eco-luxury sailing trips throughout the entire Great Bear Rainforest, check out Maple Leaf Adventures.

-Among the top reasons people come to Bella Coola is to view wildlife.
-Why?
-Because some of the best bear viewing opportunities in the world are found here in the Great Bear Rainforest.
-Grizzlies are protected throughout British Columbia and thanks to years of conservation work, wildlife viewing here can feel like a safari of the north.
-Guided wildlife and bear viewing tours along with guided hiking, mountain climbing, mountain biking, and even a via ferrata bring visitors face-to-face with some of the best that Bella Coola has to offer.
+• Bear Viewing: Some of the best bear viewing opportunities in the world are found in the Great Bear Rainforest.
+Grizzlies are protected throughout British Columbia, and thanks to years of conservation work, wildlife viewing in the region feels like a safari of the north.

 The roads around Bella Coola are made up of networks of forest service roads (FSR’s) that allow visitors to explore very off-the-beaten-path destinations such as waterfalls, viewpoints, lakes, and more.
 Over the Top Adventures offers safe 4×4 adventures to otherwise hard-to-reach (or find) parts of the region.